real-people-pgp/real-people-pgp/README.md

 # Only Real People PGP

-Naive attempt to create a secure and trustable foundation for communication in a world increasingly dominated by chatbots and AI, with OpenPGP and real-world human connections.
+Naive attempt to create a secure and trustable foundation for communication in a world increasingly dominated by chatbots and AI, based on OpenPGP and real-world human connections.

 ## Introduction